Our thanks to Heidi Miller for sharing this exciting information about our students' participation in Destination Imagination:

 10th Edition,” a medal, and a trip to Washington, D.C., to represent

-their state in the National Geographic Bee Championship
+their statein the National Geographic Bee Championship

 to be held at National Geographic Society headquarters, May 11-13, 2015.
 The national